tormi/WunderWay/delivering-projects/backlogs-and-planning.md

 The product backlog lists all of the requirements that the client has specified.
 The product backlog is owned by them (the Product Owner) and it’s their responsibility (supported by the Scrum Master and the Project Director) to order the backlog in priority order, with those items delivering the most value first.

-We use <a href="https://rally1.rallydev.com">Rally</a> to manage our backlogs.
-Each project is provided with it's own Rally instance and members of the project team (Wunderkraut and the client) are provided with access.
+Each project will manage the backlog with the tool of their choice and members of the project team (Wunderkraut and the client) are provided with access.

-When the project first reaches this stage the Scrummaster will prepare the Rally account for the team.
+When the project first reaches this stage the Scrummaster will prepare the backlog for the team.

 ## Sprint Planning, Sprint Backlog & Estimation Accuracy